4 Module 3: East Asian World Views

 Zhu Xi (Chu Hsi) (1130-1200 CE): This thinker was a major figure in the rise of a new wave of Confucian thinking called Neo-Confucianism that emerged in China in the 11th and 12th centuries.
 Zhu’s thoughts revisit and extend earlier ideas on human nature and self-cultivation.
 Like Xunzi, Zhu Xi saw education as critical in the development of true understanding and he recommended prolonged study and meditation on the most important of the Confucian writings, by then known as the Four Books and Five Classics.
 His ideas had a great influence on Korean Confucian scholars such as Yi Hwang (1501-1570 CE) and later on Japanese scholars in the mid-19th century when Japan re-instated direct imperial rule.

 Mengzi (Mencius) advocated the idea of “original goodness” of humans.
-(Painting by unknown artist, licensed under CC BY 4.0)
+(Painting from the National Palace Museum of Taiwan, believed to be under public domain in the U.S.)

 Zhu Xi, or Chu Hsi, helped create Neo-Confucianism in the Song dynasty.
-(Painting from 社会历史博物馆, under Public Domain)
+(Painting from the National Palace Museum of Taiwan, believed to be under public domain in the U.S.)

 Confucianism Today

 During the Cultural Revolution (1966-1976), Confucius was severely criticized in Mainland China.
-(From the Stefan R. Landsberger Collection, chineseposters.net, licensed as free to use)
+(Image from the Stefan R. Landsberger Collection, chineseposters.net)

 Confucianism today retains a powerful legacy in East Asia.
 Although the Confucian classics are no longer memorized by aspiring civil bureaucrats (the exams ended in 1905), and Confucius was even vilified as backward, oppressive, and feudal during the chaos of the Cultural Revolution (1966-1976) in China, the stress on education, self-cultivation, propriety in word and deed, and family as the basic social unit are still current (though sometimes only implicit) throughout East Asia.
 Confucian ceremonies are still held at Confucian temples in Korea, Taiwan, and recently again at the birthplace of Confucius in Shandong, China.
 Some observers have even suggested that East Asia’s rise to economic prominence during the last decades is due in part to the positive aspects of Confucianism, especially the stress on properly fulfilling the duties of one’s social role and the stress on education.

-Confucius Temple in Tainan, Taiwan (Photo by Richie Chan, licensed from Adobe Stock)
+Confucius Temple in Tainan, Taiwan.
+(Photo by Felix Filnkoessl, licensed under CC BY-SA 2.0)

 In recent years, Confucianism has gained new recognition in Mainland China.
 The Confucian Temple at Qufu, Shandong, has recently been refurbished.
-(Photo by Bill Perry, licensed from Adobe Stock)
+(Photo by xiquinhosilva, licensed under CC BY 2.0)

 Munmyo Confucian Shrine in Seoul, South Korea, dates to the Joseon (Choson) dynasty (1392-1910).
 (Photo by Junganghansik, licensed under CC BY 3.0)